tldr-pages/tldr/pages/linux/pkgfile.md

 `pkgfile --list {{package}}`

-- List only files provided by a package located within the `bin` or `sbin` directory:
+- List only files provided by a package located within the `/bin` or `/sbin` directory:

 `pkgfile --list --binaries {{package}}`